 My first public AUM was in 1973 and I now divide my time between home base in Batavia, Illinois and India.
-Registered with the Yoga Alliance as an E-RYT 500 and a Continuing Education Provider, I teach an intuitive and eclectic practice based on the teachings of Krishnamacharya and his son, TKV Desikachar.
-I am also deeply influenced by the teachings of Erich Schiffmann, Mark Whitwell, and the Yin Yoga wisdom of Master Paulie Zink.
+Registered with the Yoga Alliance as an E-RYT 500 and a Continuing Education Provider, I teach an intuitive and eclectic practice.
+I am also deeply influenced by the teachings of Erich Schiffmann and the Yin Yoga wisdom of Master Paulie Zink.

 Email linda [AT] metta-yoga [DOT] com or call 630.677.4501 to experience a breath-centered, heart-based practice.

 Certified as a Yoga Therapist by the International Association of Yoga Therapists I completed the Svastha Yoga of Krishnamacharya: Therapy Program.
 This program brings together the most effective and holistic healing aspects of traditional Yoga and Ayurveda. ["The Yoga Therapy components of my instruction are based on the Krishnamacharya Yoga tradition as taught by Dr. Ganesh Mohan and not derived from my status as an RYT® with Yoga Alliance Registry."]